 Currently, Vahl is using PrimeTurning on two of its machines, but the company plans to use it on others going forward.
 However, Derek Dieken, Jerry’s son (and Henry’s grandson), stresses the need to examine each new job to see if PrimeTurning is appropriate.
 “It’s not a turning tool for any and every part,” he says.

-Jerry explains, “As each job comes up, we’ll evaluate to see what we can do.
+Jerry explains it this way: “As each job comes up we’ll evaluate to see what we can do.
 There are certain conditions you need.
 You need to be able to hold the part in the chuck hard, and you need to support the tailstock.
 Each job is unique.”

 Still, he sees considerable scope for expansion.
 “I can see doing all the roughing on our machines with Prime,” Jerry says.